SteeltoeOSS/Documentation/docs/management/health.md

 }
 ```

->NOTE: `AddMySqlConnection` defaults to the ASP.NET Core health check if found in the service container.
+>`AddMySqlConnection` defaults to the ASP.NET Core health check if found in the service container.
 You can toggle off this behavior by passing `AddMySqlConnection(Configuration, addSteeltoeHealthChecks: true)`, which adds both health checks.
 Be warned that this makes the Health check endpoint slower by calling multiple health checks for the same service.

   ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)